Doctor of Nursing Practice (BSN to DNP)

 About

-The DNP project focuses on translating research into practice by addressing a specific issue in the clinical setting.
-It should align with the student’s passion and be feasible to complete within a minimum of 600 hours.
-All DNP projects must be evidence-based.
-While many students choose to conduct their project within a clinic, community-based projects are also acceptable.
-It is recommended that students consult with stakeholders in their organization or community to identify opportunities for improving healthcare outcomes.
-Selecting a project that aligns with shared interests helps build a strong support system throughout the planning and implementation process.
+The DNP project is a key part of the program, emphasizing the translation of research into clinical practice.
+Each project must address a specific, evidence-based issue within the healthcare setting and should be achievable within a minimum of 600 hours.
+While many students conduct their projects in a clinic setting, community-based projects are also acceptable.
+Students are encouraged to collaborate with stakeholders in their organization or community to identify meaningful areas for improvement.
+Choosing a project that aligns with personal and organizational priorities helps build a strong support system throughout the planning and implementation phases.

-Students are not required to have a confirmed project before beginning the DNP program, as this will be refined during the initial project courses.
-The project intensifies during the final three semesters (DNP I, II, and III) of the program.
-The student-to-faculty ratio in project courses is 4:1, providing individualized support throughout the process.
-Visit the Department of Nursing’s DNP Scholar’s page for additional information.
+Students are not required to have a confirmed project before beginning the DNP program.
+Instead, the project focus is developed and refined during the program’s initial project courses.
+The project intensifies during the final three semesters (DNP I, II, and III), which feature a low student-to-faculty ratio of 4:1, ensuring students receive personalized guidance.
+For more detailed information, prospective students are encouraged to visit the Department of Nursing’s DNP Scholar’s page.

 Why pursue a Doctor of Nursing Practice (BSN to DNP) at Fort Hays State University?

-Fort Hays State University offers small class sizes, providing students with personalized attention from experienced nursing faculty.
-This structure fosters a collaborative learning environment and ensures that each student receives the individual support needed to succeed academically and professionally.
+FHSU features small class sizes, allowing students to receive personalized attention from experienced nursing faculty.
+This supportive structure fosters a collaborative learning environment and ensures that each student receives the individualized guidance necessary for academic and professional success.

 Who is this program for?